coders-school/cpp-fundamentals/module2/06_map.en.md

   * `empty()`
 * <!-- .element: class="fragment fade-in" --> access to the item for the specified key
   * `operator[key]`
-* <!-- .element: class="fragment fade-in" --> adding a pair (key, value) to the map if such a pair is not present in it yet
+* <!-- .element: class="fragment fade-in" --> adding a pair (key, value) to the map if such a pair does not exist in it yet
   * `insert({key, value})`

 [Documentation on cppreference.org](https://en.cppreference.com/w/cpp/container/map)
 <!-- .element: class="fragment fade-in" -->

 ___